 As exemplified by the remark of our founder Soichiro Honda that “as long as we are handling a mode of transportation, we are entrusted with human lives,” Honda is, on the basis of the concept of safe coexistence, aiming at “a collision-free mobile society,” where our customers and indeed everyone sharing the road, can safely and confidently enjoy the freedom of mobility.

 Honda has a long history of engagement in safety initiatives dating back to the 1960s.
 Back then, in the period of development of motorization in Japan when there was not even a clear concept of “driving safety,” Honda started driving safety promotion activities, the first of their kind for motorcycle/automobile manufacturers.
-Later, we developed various technologies including the driver-side SRS airbag, the world’s first pedestrian dummies and the Advanced Compatibility Engineering Body Structure that helps to protect occupants of both vehicles in a collision.
+Later, we developed various technologies including the driver-side SRS airbag, the world’s first pedestrian dummies and the Advanced Compatibility Engineering Body Structure which helps to protect occupants of both vehicles in a collision.
 In 2000, we built the world’s first indoor crash test facility, making it possible to conduct tests that better reflect real world crash configurations.